weak0/Game-Store/README.md

 The most important features:

-Cart, Filters, WishList, based on with dynamic space sharing in /browse
+Cart, Filters, WishList, based on with dynamic space sharing in /browse.

 What have i learned:

-cleanup fn in useEffect, practice with redux, useParams,
+cleanup fn in useEffect, practice with redux, useParams.

 What needs to be corrected (imo):

-I need to write clearer code, start using some commit convetion, optymalize conection with FontAswome, normalize with  other browsers, mobail version
+I need to write clearer code, start using some commit convetion, optymalize conection with FontAswome, normalize with  other browsers, mobail version.